sammyf/ollimca/README.md

 * added a checkbox in the search frontend to physically delete duplicate images (based on their checksum) and then remove missing files from the databases. (please see the notes!)

+### requirements :
+* python3.x

+* For catalogizing and taggingphotos:
+  * a PC running Windows or (better) Linux with a GPU supported by ollama, or an M series Apple Mac (slower than a GPU in many cases, but still much better than none)

+* For querying the databases:
+  * basically any computer that can run ollama and python, even on the CPU and has at least 8GB RAM (it might still work with 4GB, but I can't test it) I run the embedding on an raspberry pi 5/8GB and it's still fast enough.

 ### installation :

 You will need python3 with venv installed.